belchiorg/git-frameworker/README.md

 ## Using Git Frameworker

-To use Git Frameworker, simple run the command in your terminal:
+To use Git Frameworker, simply run the following command in your terminal:

 ```bash
 git-frameworker